Grouped Generalized Estimating Equations for Longitudinal Data Analysis: Simulation studies

+The performance of estimating $\mu_i$ is measured by the square root of mean squared errors (RMSE), defined as $\{n^{-1}\sum_{i=1}^n(\muh_i-\mu_i)^2\}^{1/2}$.
+The averaged values of RMSE based on 1000 Monte Carlo replications are presented in Table \ref{tab:comp}.

-where $U(A)$ denotes the uniform distribution on the region $A$, and $g_i$ is the grouping variable defined as $g_i=1$ for $i=1,\ldots,n/3$, $g_2=2$ for $i=n/3+1,\ldots,2n/3$ and $g_i=3$ for $i=2n/3+1,\ldots,n$.
-Hence, the scenario (S1) is the same as one used in the previous simulation study, in which the subjects can be completely clarified into three groups.
-On the other hand, in scenarios (S2) and (S3), the subjects do not admit complete classification since the regression coefficients are different among subjects.
-We also note that in scenario (S2), the subjects may admit approximate classification based on $g_i$, but there seems no trivial classification in scenario (S3) as the regression coefficients are completely random.
-We generated the binary response variable $Y_{it}$ in the same way as the previous study with the exchangeable correlation structure with $0.5$ correlation parameter.
-For the simulated dataset, we applied the proposed grouped GEE method with the estimated number of groups to estimate $\beta_i$ by $\beh_{\gh_i}$.
-For comparison, we also applied the logistic random coefficient (RC) models by using R package ``lme4" \citep{Bates2016} to estimate $\beta_i$ via random effects.
-We evaluate the estimation performance via the average squared error loss given by ${\rm ASL}=n^{-1}\sum_{i=1}^n\sum_{k=1}^2(\beh_{ik}-\beta_{ik})^2$, where $\beh_{ik}$ is the estimator obtained from grouped GEE or RC methods.
-In Table \ref{tab:comp}, we report the average values of ASL based on 5000 Monte Carlo replications.
-In scenario (S1), since the subject-specific regression coefficients can be perfectly grouped, the proposed methods provide much better estimation accuracy than the RC model.
-Moreover, in scenario (S2), the subjects do not hold exact groping structures but can be approximately grouped, and the proposed method still works better than the RC method.
-On the other hand, the regression coefficients are completely random in scenario (S3), so it is quite natural that the RC method performs better than the proposed method.
-However, it should be noted that the difference between the grouped GEE and RC methods are relatively comparable, which would indicate that the proposed grouped GEE method can reasonably approximate the subject-specific random coefficients by grouping subjects having similar regression coefficients.
-Finally, comparing the two working correlations, the EX correlation provides better performance than the US correlation since the EX is the true underlying correlation structure within the same subject, whereas the US correlation is quite comparable with EX.
+In scenario (S1), since the subject-specific regression coefficients can be perfectly grouped, the proposed methods provide better estimation accuracy than the other methods except for LCM.
+Moreover, in scenario (S2), the subjects do not hold exact grouping structures but can be approximately grouped, and the proposed method still works better than the other methods except for LCM.
+On the other hand, the regression coefficients are completely random in scenario (S3), and the results show that MT and PWL are appealing.
+It should be noted that the difference between the grouped GEE and RC methods are relatively comparable, which would indicate that the proposed grouped GEE method can reasonably approximate the subject-specific random coefficients by grouping subjects having similar regression coefficients.
+Finally, comparing the two working correlations, the EX correlation provides better performance than the US correlation since the EX is the true underlying correlation structure within the same subject.
+In contrast, the US correlation is quite comparable with EX.